 Equity income (loss) - net represents our Company's proportionate share of net income or loss from each of our equity method investees.
-In 2021, equity income was \$1,438 million, compared to equity income of \$978 million in 2020, an increase of \$460 million, or 47 percent.
-This increase reflects, among other items, the impact of more favorable operating results reported by most of our equity method investees in 2021, as results in 2020 were more negatively impacted by the COVID-19 pandemic, along with a favorable foreign currency exchange rate impact.
-In addition, the Company recorded net charges of \$13 million and \$216 million during the years ended December 31, 2021 and 2020, respectively, which represent the Company's proportionate share of significant operating and nonoperating items recorded by certain of our equity method investees.
+In 2022, equity income was \$1,472 million, compared to equity income of \$1,438 million in 2021, an increase of \$34 million, or 2 percent.
+The increase was primarily due to more favorable operating results reported by several of our equity method investees in the current year, partially offset by an unfavorable foreign currency exchange rate impact and the sale of all or a portion of our ownership interest in certain equity method investees.
+In addition, the Company recorded net charges of \$34 million and \$13 million during the years ended December 31, 2022 and 2021, respectively, which represent the Company's proportionate share of significant operating and nonoperating items recorded by certain of our equity method investees.